TheVikkodamus/White-Box-Dungeon_Adventures/homebrew/optional_class.md

 Bard of 2nd level or higher can cast spells in a fashion identical to that of a [Magic-User](/rules/class.md#magic-user).
 Bards, however, do not begin play with a spellbook and must purchase a spellbook and find spell scrolls to inscribe in this book to cast spells.

+#### Saving Throw Bonus:

+Bards receive a +2 bonus on all saving throws made to resist spells and magical effects, including those from magical items.

+#### Experience Point Bonus:

+Bards that have a Charisma of 15 or higher receives a +5% bonus on all Experience Points earned.

 ## Thief